MetPX/sarracenia/doc/subscriber.rst

   directory /tmp
   mirror True
   accept .*
-  # rxpipe is a builtin on_file script which writes the name of the file received to
+  # rxpipe is a builtin on_file plugin which writes the name of the file received to
   # a pipe named '.rxpipe' in the current working directory.
-  EOT

 With the *on_file* option, one can specify a processing option such as rxpipe.
 With rxpipe, every time a file transfer has completed and is ready for